 Antioxidants are so important to human health because they bind with free radicals in the body and neutralize them before they can cause cellular damage.
 Irish potatoes contain several different types, including vitamin C, flavonoids, phenols, anthocyanin compounds, and carotenoids.

-A healthy antioxidant intake is associated with a lower risk of cancer because they prevent the kind of damage that leaves the body susceptible to disease.
+A healthy antioxidant intake is associated with a lower risk of cancer because it prevents the kind of damage that leaves the body susceptible to disease.
 Damage to cells impacts DNA, which then leaves those cells vulnerable to cancer.

 Since we can’t entirely avoid free radicals – they are a byproduct of breathing oxygen – it’s vital to include enough antioxidants in our diet.
 Irish potatoes are a tasty way to cover that base.